 (a) Contractors shall settle with subcontractors in general conformity with the policies and principles relating to settlement of prime contracts in this subpart and Subparts 49.2 or 49.3.
 However, the basis and form of the subcontractor’s settlement proposal must be acceptable to the prime contractor or the next higher tier subcontractor.
 Each settlement must be supported by accounting data and other information sufficient for adequate review by the Government.
 In no event will the Government pay the prime contractor any amount for loss of anticipatory profits or consequential damages resulting from the termination of any subcontract.

-If the contracting officer (CO) suspects fraud or other criminal conduct related to the settlement proposal of a terminated contract for convenience, the CO shall discontinue negotiations and report the facts under agency procedures.
-Sometimes, you may or may not be aware of the problem of suspected criminal conduct.
-If you are then you should immediately contact a government contracts attorney.
+If the contracting officer (CO) suspects fraud or other criminal conduct related to the settlement proposal of a terminated contract for convenience, the CO shall discontinue negotiations and report the facts under agency procedures to respective law enforcement agencies.
+Sometimes, when developing your settlement posture, you may or may not be aware of the problem of suspected criminal conduct.
+If you are, then you should immediately contact a government contract termination for convenience attorney.

 Applicable FAR Language for Termination Settlement Proposals